odfdata/webflow-aws/README.md

 # webflow-aws
-Python code to deploy your [Webflow](https://webflow.com/) static website in AWS using Cloud Formation.
+An out-of-the box tool written in Python to deploy your [Webflow](https://webflow.com/) static website on AWS with a serverless architecture.

+This tool uses the power of Cloud Formation to let you have your website up in minutes, with CDN and SSL Certificate enabled.

+You can manage up to an infinite number of websites in the same AWS account, paying only for the real traffic.
+That's the beautiful part of serverless 😉

 | :point_up:    | In this version, everything needs to be hosted in AWS, also your domain. |
 |---------------|:-------------------------------------------------------------------------|

-## Setup
+## Installation

 ### Prerequisites